 There are 2 ways to create a Git repository.
 Either through terminal commands or through the git repository manager site.
-The setup process will very from site to site, but it commonly asks for a repository name, description and if you want a public or private repository.
+The setup process will very from site to site, but they will commonly ask for a repository name, description and whether you want a public or private repository.

-All the settings can be altered after creating the repository so its really isnt all that important what you input, but its good to get an idea of what to include.
+All the settings can be altered after creating the repository so its really isn't all that important what you input, but it is good to get an idea of what to include.

 We will learn to alter README and .gitignore later in the tutorial so you will get a deeper understanding of what they do later on.

 All you have to do to create a repository through terminal is enter this command: